mpierre0220/rfoutlet/README.md

       - If a generated variable does not exist in /etc/environment, it is simply appended to the file.

-      - if you ctrl-c during a scan/capture run you are given the chance to save data captured so far.
+      - If you ctrl-c during a scan/capture run you are given the chance to save data captured so far.